Helena Rubinstein: Move to the United States

-At the outbreak of World War I, she and Titus moved to New York City, where she opened a cosmetics salon in 1915, the forerunner of a chain throughout the country.
-Rubinstein opened up the boundless American market, and she skilfully used it, despite serious competitors.
-This was the beginning of her vicious rivalry with another notable woman of the cosmetics industry, Elizabeth Arden.
-Both Rubinstein and Arden, who died within 18 months of each other, were social climbers.
-They were both keenly aware of effective marketing and luxurious packaging, the attraction of beauticians in neat uniforms, the value of celebrity endorsements, the perceived value of overpricing and the promotion of the pseudoscience of skincare.
+Rubinstein and Titus relocated to New York City at the outbreak of World War I, where she opened a cosmetics salon in 1915, the forerunner of a chain throughout the country.
+During that period, she competed openly with another successful female cosmetics entrepreneur Elizabeth Arden.
+The two businesses pursued similar business strategies, seeking celebrity endorsement, perceived value of overpricing and marketing claims anchored pseudoscience of skincare.
 The rivalry with Arden lasted all her life.
 Rubinstein said of her rival, "With her packaging and my product, we could have ruled the world."

-From 1917, Rubinstein took on the manufacturing and wholesale distribution of her products.
-The "Day of Beauty" in the various salons became a great success.
-The purported portrait of Rubinstein in her advertising was of a middle-age mannequin with a Gentile appearance.
+From 1917, Rubinstein took on the manufacturing and wholesale distribution of her products directly.
 In 1928, she sold the American business to Lehman Brothers for $7.3 million, ($127 million in 2022).
-After the onset of the Great Depression, she bought back the nearly worthless stock for less than $1 million and eventually increased the value of the company to $100 million, establishing salons and outlets in almost a dozen US cities.
-This saga, and Rubinstein's early business career, has been the subject of a recent Harvard Business School case.
+Following the onset of the Great Depression, she repurchased the company's stock, by then greatly reduced in value, for under $1 million and later grew the company's value to $100 million, with salons and outlets operating in nearly a dozen US cities.

+This period of Rubinstein's early business career, has been the subject of a recent Harvard Business School case.

 Her subsequent spa at 715 Fifth Avenue included a restaurant, a gymnasium and rugs by painter Joan Miró.
 She commissioned Spanish artist Salvador Dalí to design a powder compact as well a portrait of herself in 1943, titled Princess Arthchild Gourielle-Helena Rubinstein.
 American artist Andy Warhol drew a stylized portrait of Rubinstein in Kyoto, Japan in 1956.
 Other artists who painted her portrait were Graham Sutherland in 1957 for the Helena Rubinstein Foundation, now in the National Portrait Gallery of Australia, Marie Laurencin in 1934 (now in the National Portrait Gallery (United States), Raoul Dufy (1930), Roberto Montenegro (1941).
 After Rubinstein's last visit to Australia, William Dobell painted a series of eight portraits in 1957.

+The 1941 Montenegro portrait showed Rubinstein wearing a monumental silver pectoral made specifically for her by the Taxco designer William Spratling.
+The necklace, adapted from a colonial halo in Rubinstein's collection, became known as the Helena Rubinstein Necklace.
+Rubinstein collected numerous Spratling pieces and visited him at his home in Acapulco.
+Spratling's 1944 catalogue listed the design as “Collar Rubenstein,” no. S137.